COVID-19 pandemic in Michigan: 2020

-The state legislature approved $125 million to aid in relief efforts on March 17, and Governor Gretchen Whitmer called in the Michigan Army National Guard to assist with supply distribution the next day.
-The state legislature allocated an additional $150 million for medical supplies and personal protective equipment for hospitals on March 30.
-Governor Whitmer requested a major disaster declaration on March 26, which President Donald Trump granted on March 28.

 Several of the restrictions on businesses and medical facilities were lifted in late May.

-Governor Whitmer has issued several states of emergency, the latest of which expired on October 27.
-On June 1, the Governor announced that the stay at home order was partially lifted and that Michigan was in stage four of its six-stage re-opening plan.
-Outdoor crowds of up to 100 people are allowed starting June 1.
+On June 1, Whitmer announced that the stay-at-home order was partially lifted and that Michigan was in stage four of its six-stage re-opening plan.
+Outdoor crowds of up to 100 people were allowed starting June 1.
 Restaurants and bars began re-opening for indoor dining services starting June 8, and other restrictions on businesses were loosened.
-Hair and nail salons, barbershops, and tattoo and massage parlors were allowed to reopen on June 15.
-Starting July 31, indoor gatherings will be limited to 10 people and bars will be closed for indoor service and outdoor gatherings to 100.
-On August 14, Governor Whitmer announced four million masks will be distributed to vulnerable populations in Michigan.
+Hair salons, barbershops, and similar businesses were allowed to reopen on June 15.
+Starting July 31, indoor gatherings were limited to 10 people and bars would be closed for indoor service and outdoor gatherings to 100.
+On August 14, Governor Whitmer announced four million masks would be distributed to vulnerable populations in Michigan.
 Movie theaters and other entertainment venues were allowed to re-open on October 9.